sima15/Multi-threading-styles-in-Android/README.md

 # Threadings-in-Mandelbrot
-Different threading styles in Mandelbrot benchmark
+This project contains the famous Mandelbrot benchmark implemented with different threading styles.